newstack-cloud/bluelink-provider-aws/docs/agent-guidance/RESOURCE_IMPLEMENTATION_CHECKLIST.md

 ## 7. Regression and Integration
 - [ ] All existing tests in the project pass (no regressions introduced).
 - [ ] Resource integrates cleanly with the rest of the provider (no import or dependency issues).
+- [ ] Resource is registered with the provider in `provider/provider.go`.

 ## 8. Linting and Formatting
 - [ ] Code passes linting (e.g., `gofmt`, `golint`, or project-specific linter).